circlefin/stablecoin-evm/README.md

 logic for FiatToken's functionalities, and a proxy contract ([`FiatTokenProxy.sol`](./contracts/v1/FiatTokenProxy.sol)) that redirects function calls to the implementation contract.
-This allows upgrading FiatToken's functionalities, as a new implementation contact can be deployed and the Proxy can be updated to point to it.
+This allows upgrading FiatToken's functionalities, as a new implementation contract can be deployed and the Proxy can be updated to point to it.

 ## FiatToken features